• Journals

 In the Shadows of the Health-Care City: Historicizing Trans Latinx Immigrant Experiences during the Coronavirus Pandemic

-by Leo Valdes
+by Daniela Valdes

 A Voice for Immigrants: Latino Activism, Testimonial Practices, and Public Catholicism in Indianapolis